Quetzal-framework/quetzal-CoaTL/docs/4-tutorials.md

 [//]: # (----------------------------------------------------------------------)
 @page dispersal_kernels Dispersal Kernels
+@tableofcontents

+# Background

+# Neighborhood-based Dispersal

+# Distance-based Dispersal

+# Resistance-based Dispersal

 @note
-The objective of this section is to parametrize a Dispersal Location Kernel (in the sense of <a href="nathan-et-al-2012.pdf" target="_blank"><b> Nathan et al. 2012</b></a>) and to compute useful quantities, such as the distance between two locations, the probability to disperse from one to the other, and the mean dispersal distance expected under the distribution.
+Simulating a demographic process on a spatial graph first requires to account for the modality of dispersal between the vertices (locations) of the graph.
+A relatively simple way to do so is to link the geographic distance between two locations to the probability to disperse between them.
+The objective of this section is to highlight this model choice by parametrizing a simple Dispersal Location Kernel (in the sense of <a href="nathan-et-al-2012.pdf" target="_blank"><b> Nathan et al. 2012</b></a>) and to compute useful quantities, such as the distance between two coordinates, the probability to disperse from one to the other, and the mean dispersal distance expected under the distribution.

 ## Background